 We live in a world where news can spread like wildfire, and more and more people are turning to social media as their primary source of information.
 It means that what people post online can seriously impact the political landscape.

-But what does it mean to carry out a political, social media audit?
+But what does it mean to carry out a political and social media audit?

 Essentially, it’s about analyzing how different groups use social media to further their political agendas.
 It involves looking at how elected officials are using social media to communicate with constituents or how interest groups are using it to push their agenda.